 Barasch et al. (2014): Hypotheses and findings

 We provided a summary of the hypotheses of the target article in Table 1.
 The main hypothesis of the article was that emotional benefits derived from prosocial behavior signal stronger moral character to lay observers.
-We listed the hypotheses of Studies 3 Study 6 in Table 1 and summarized their associated findings in Table 2.
+We listed the hypotheses of Studies 3 and 6 in Table 1 and summarized their associated findings in Table 2.

 Table 1 Barasch et al. (2014) Studies 3 and 6: Summary of hypotheses